Making big claims to your clients is gutsy, so we document evidence of every single advertising claim made on SpyFu.

 Any new data is published instantly instead of waiting to be processed every month.

 The figures like costs, search volume and number of clicks are estimates that come from other sources.
-This video gives better details about how we get that data.

 In their keyword tools, Google tells us how many searches each keyword gets per month, and how much each one costs to buy in Google Ads.